Jussie Smollett Trends On Twitter After NASCAR Says A Noose Was Found In Bubba Wallace’s Garage

 Former Empire actor Jussie Smollett is in the news once again, this time alongside NASCAR driver Bubba Wallace.
-NASCAR confirmed that Wallace’s crew found a noose in the driver’s garage on Sunday and right-wing have been promoting the assertion that the driver put it in place himself, as The Inquisitr previously reported.
+NASCAR confirmed that Wallace’s crew found a noose in the driver’s garage on Sunday, and right-wingers have been promoting the assertion that the driver put it in place himself, as The Inquisitr previously reported.

 Wallace, who is NASCAR’s only full-time Black driver, was part of the push to remove the Confederate flag from event centers, a move that was controversial to many.
 The noose was reported at one of the first events NASCAR has held following the flag ban and there seemed to be no lack of disenfranchised fans due to their decision.